-Although Rudd recorded occasionally in the '70s and '80s (notably under Lacy's leadership), he gradually became less visible, as matters of economic survival took precedence over creative concerns.
+Although Rudd recorded occasionally in the '70s and '80s (notably under Lacy's leadership), he gradually became less visible as matters of economic survival took precedence over creative concerns.
 He worked a variety of non-musical jobs and spent time teaching at the college level.
-After being denied tenure at the University of Maine in Augusta, Rudd moved to the Catskill region of New York state, where he worked steadily in a hotel resort band.
-The mid-'90s found him busy musically once again.
+After being denied tenure at the University of Maine in Augusta, Rudd moved to the Catskills region of New York state, where he worked steadily in a hotel resort band.
+By the mid-'90s, he started to record more frequently.
 Albums on the CIMP label, under his own name and as a sideman, helped reestablish him as a jazz player.
 At the turn of the millennium, Rudd performed with some frequency in Europe and New York, regaining his reputation as the father of free jazz trombone.

-In 2000, Rudd and Lacy reunited to record (with Lacy's regular rhythm section, bassist Jean-Jacques Avenel and drummer John Betsch, and vocalist Irene Aebi) Monk's Dream for the Verve label; the band also toured in support of the album.
-Also during the the 2000s, Rudd began delving into various world music projects including 2001's Malicool album, featuring musicians from West Africa, and 2003's Blue Mongol, recorded with Mongolian throat singers.
-In 2007, Rudd kept the world vibe going with the Afro-Cuban and South American-flavored El Espiritu Jibaro.
+In 2000, Rudd and Lacy reunited with Lacy's regular rhythm section, bassist Jean-Jacques Avenel and drummer John Betsch, and vocalist Irene Aebi, to record Monk's Dream for the Verve label; the band also toured in support of the album.
+Also during the 2000s, Rudd began delving into various world music projects, including 2001's Malicool, featuring musicians from West Africa, and 2003's Blue Mongol, recorded with Mongolian throat singers.
+In 2007, Rudd kept the world vibe going with the Afro-Cuban- and South American-flavored El Espiritu Jibaro.
 In 2008, Rudd featured vocalist Sunny Kim on Keep Your Heart Right.
 A year later, he released the trombone album Trombone Tribe, featuring a bevy of players including Josh Roseman, Wycliffe Gordon, and others.
 In 2011, Rudd celebrated his 75th birthday with the release of The Incredible Honk.
 Two years later, he cut a set of pop, country, folk, and blues standards for Sunnyside under the title Trombone for Lovers.
 It featured a choir as well as individual vocalists, including Heather Masse.